AlessioGr/payload-plugin-lexical/README.md

 [![npm version](https://badge.fury.io/js/payload-plugin-lexical.svg)](https://badge.fury.io/js/payload-plugin-lexical)

 A plugin for [Payload CMS](https://github.com/payloadcms/payload) whichs adds a [lexical](https://lexical.dev/)-based richtext editor.
 Lexical is a lot nicer to use than Slate & more modern - it's also maintained by Meta.

-This plugin comes packed with a ton of features which the original editor doesn't have (from tables & markdown to stuff like speech-to-tech) - all customizable.
+This plugin already comes packed with a ton of features which the original editor doesn't have (from tables & markdown to stuff like speech-to-tech) - all customizable.
 It's also a lot easier to extend this editor and add new stuff to it!

 ## Installation / How to use